jjbigfish/Python-PDF-Merger/README.md

 1. Asks for the directory your PDF are located.
 2. Merges them.
 3. Asks where you'd like to save the merged file.

+You can download the built exe directly from https://digidatamind.com/PDFmerger/PDFmerger.zip